Last updated: 4th October, 2023

 Here are some ideas for what to do during the first event:

-Invite a speaker to talk about effective altruism, if you have one in your area.
-Here is more information about how to run speaker events.
+- Invite a speaker to talk about effective altruism, if you have one in your area.

 People’s first impression of effective altruism is likely to stick, so if your event only covers one aspect of effective altruism, people might come away with the idea that this aspect is all there is to EA.
 So whatever you choose to do at your first event, make sure part of the event includes a clear explanation about what effective altruism is, and give people a taste of the different cause areas and ways to effectively contribute (through their career, donations, volunteering).
 This is useful to do whenever you have several new people attending.